 Risk

-The fund is relatively new having launched in March 2016.
-Since then it has tended to have a greater weight to miners over bullion, and silver over gold.
+Since its launch in March 2016, the fund has tended to have a greater weight to miners over bullion, and silver over gold.
 Both these factors have made the fund more volatile and increased risk.
 Since launch it has been almost three times as volatile as the UK stock market*.
 However, absolute performance has thus far been strong overall.
 At this stage we think it is too early to judge the fund on its risk-adjusted performance.

 *Source: FE Analytics, Merian Gold & Silver R Acc GBP max drawdown and weekly volatility, 8 March 2016 to 8 October 2019.